-Private 3-Day Sailing Camp: 8-12 yrs
+Anytime 3-Day Sailing Camp: 8-12 yrs

-Private Sailing Camp 8-12 years old
+Anytime Sailing Camp 8-12 years old

 • Ages 8-12

-Each day of camp includes chalk talk, land drills, instructor demonstration, on the water instruction, snack time, and a de-brief.
-While we aim to offer a variety of instructional activities, nothing is a substitute for getting into a boat and learning to sail.
-The main focus of all our instructional activities will be maximizing time on the water.
 Learn to sail camps will be lead by a trained Optimist Coach.
 We will focus on basic knowledge, safety, and boat handling skills.
 We have fun and our goal is that your sailor will leave the week wanting to come back and sail again with us or at your local sailing club back home.
 Each sailor is provided with a skills progression chart that the coaches will use to communicate with the parents.
 As the student masters the skills, coaches will initial sign off on that skill.

 Skills & Knowledge Covered